 How does retinol work for acne, aging, and hyperpigmentation?

 Acne: “Retinol isn’t an antibiotic, but what it does in acne is help the skin cells that line the pores to turnover more normally, which helps avoid clogged pores and this helps prevent the pimples and blackheads of acne.
 It works great with other acne treatments to help clear the skin, treat existing pimples and prevent new pimples,” Dr. Day says.
 Speak to your doctor about a Retin-A prescription (Tretinoin), as this is the most effective form of retinoids for treating acne.

 Sun damage/wrinkles: According to Dr. Day, “Retinols can help reduce sun damage effects in the skin.
 It helps make the deeper layers of the skin ‘thicker,’ boost collagen production, and it also blocks an enzyme called collagenase that’s triggered by the sun to breakdown collagen.”

 Hyperpigmentation: “Retinols may act on various pathways of pigmentation and normalize those pathways as well as normalizing skin cell turnover.
 These effects lead to smoother, more even skin tone and radiant skin.
 I even recommend retinol for my patients with sensitive skin and rosacea – I carefully pick the formulation and combine it with other ingredients to minimize redness and optimize results.
 The skin is left looking young and beautiful,” Dr. Day tells us.

-Top tip: It’s also a great idea to add other antioxidants like peptides, growth factors and vitamin C to enhance the effect of retinol on your skin.
+Top tip: It’s also a great idea to add other antioxidants, peptides and growth factors to enhance the effect of retinol on your skin.